DarkstarProject/darkstar/migrations/README.md

 For example the spells column in the chars table has been separated into a new table, so a migration script has been created to do this for you.

-These scripts are mostly python, though we may occasionaly include a pure sql script here.

 First you'll need python and mysqldb installed on your computer.

 ## Setup

 ## Installing Python

-The older scripts require Python 2.7+
+The older scripts required Python 2.7+

-Newer python scripts require 3.4+
+Going forward new python scripts require 3.4+

 For Windows user, download the installation file here https://www.python.org/downloads/